 PAES is a curriculum that operates in a simulated work environment.
 Students become employees and teachers become supervisors.
-Strict work procedures are followed so students get the feel of real work while exploring career and vocational opportunities.
+Strict work procedures are followed so that students learn in realistic employment experiences while exploring career and vocational opportunities.
 Each student will complete a progression of activities that evaluate basic skills in a functional curriculum.
-There are five work